 As one of the few structures that was actually completed, the Zeppelin Field was the site of many Nazi party rallies and military parades.
 It was here that the mass parades of the German Labour Service, the Wehrmacht, and the “political leaders” of the NSDAP were staged and where the masses assembled before the “Führer” Adolf Hitler.
 The “Cathedral of Light” provided spectacular effects where over 150 strong floodlights beamed from the ground right up into the sky.

 The Congress Hall which was meant to be the focal point of the Party Rally Grounds, at a planned size of 1.5 times the size of Rome’s Colosseum, was never finished.
 Known as the “Coloseum of Nuremberg” in Germany, it now houses the documentation centre, where visitors can see many pictures of Nuremberg during the time of Nazis.

 During WWII, the Zeppelin Field remained largely intact and on 22 April 1945, the US Army held its victory parade at the main grandstand.
 After the ceremony, the swastika at the top of the structure was blown up, a scene that made the Zeppelin Field grandstand famous around the world.

 In 1967, the City of Nuremberg had the pillar galleries demolished because they were unsafe.
 Some years later, the side towers were also taken down to half their previous height.
 Today the remaining structure of the NS Buildings are used as spectator stands.

 A visit to the Zeppelin Field is on the itinerary of many Nürnberg sightseeing tours, however at times the area is cordoned off when there is a event happening, such as the motor racing rally.
-We were fortunate this time round that there wasn’t a race on.Can you please comment below?
-I'd appreciate it.
+We were fortunate this time round that there wasn’t a race on.Please comment.